One of Teri Johnson’s early childhood memories was traveling to St. Louis to see her glamorous aunt, who had once lived in Saudi Arabia.

 She spent a year making over 1,000 candles in her kitchen, all the while researching how to transform her passion into a sustainable business.
 It all came together in 2014, when an award-wining chemist and fragrance maker helped her position the company as a luxury brand.

-“I work with a perfume house, where there are a team of chemists who make the scents for the candles,” says the WeWork Harlem member.
+“I work with a perfume house, where there are a team of chemists who make the scents for the candles,” says the member of WeWork 8 W 126th St in Harlem.
 “I am a fragrance designer, like a fashion designer who designs the clothes but does not sew them.”

 What are her favorite candles?
 That changes by the day.